 All other security events (for example, loss of private keys or centralised exchange hacks) are not covered.

-The precise cover wording is contained in the Product Document (coming soon!).
+The precise cover wording is contained in the Cover Wording.

 Importantly, there are several areas in the definition where human judgement is required.
 The idea is to pay claims where a genuine loss has occurred but not pay claims where members are trying to game the system.
 This can never be fully captured by words and must be interpreted by the membership base as a collective group.

-Members will act as claims assessors with each claim subject to a vote by members who have chosen to stake a portion of their tokens to act as Claims Assessors.
+Members will act as judges, with each claim subject to a yes/no vote by members who have chosen to stake a portion of their tokens to act as Claims Assessors.

-More detail is available in the Docs Page.
+More detail is available in the Claims Assessment docs page.

 If the platform begins denying legitimate claims, failing in the core purpose it is set up for, then no new users would come to the platform and make contributions to it.
 While it's true that claims would lower the value of the pool and hence the value of the NXM tokens the Claims Assessors hold and earn in the short- term, Claims Assessors are also financially incentivised to take a longer-term view as they are required to lock up a stake.